-Coco has been a working Artist for over two decades creating, teaching and inspiring.
+Coco has been a working Artist since the mid nineties – creating, teaching and inspiring.

 Coco has been working in clay since 199o and began teaching at a local elementary school, while working on her degree at California State University of Long Beach.

 In 1996, she received her BFA in ceramics.
 Coco started her first small business “In Pop’s Garage”.
 Creating a work space/studio literally in her Pop’s garage.
 From this small space, she worked on custom orders, consignment for small shops and was also able to teach pottery lessons.
 Coco also worked part time at a learning center, The Kelter Center, in West Los Angeles, C.A. as a Project Manager creating learning games for clients with learning disabilities.
 Many of the games Coco created included the use of clay.
 She found that clay helped to engage the learner and noticed these clients were able to focus for a longer periods of time, as they utilized clay, while learning the material.

 From 1997 to 2000, Coco began working at Corinth Ceramics Studio in West Los Angeles teaching ceramics.
 In 2000 she opened her own studio/gallery,Santa Monica Mudd, where she merged her love for ceramics with her knowledge and experience in dealing with kids and adults with mental and physical challenges such as ADHD, Autism, Dementia and Alzheimer’s.

 In 2006, Coco opened Malibu Mudd, a mobile pottery business, allowing Coco to reach out to larger groups, particularly private parties and local schools in the Santa Monica-Malibu school district, while continuing to run her studio in Santa Monica.